On My Kids Plate

 How Do I Store These Cookies?

 Store cookies in an airtight container on the counter.
-Cookies should last three days.
+Cookies should taste their best if eaten within three days.

 If cookies are stored in the refrigerator, you may want to let them come to room temperature before eating.